sarahstrong314/MCR3U/4 - Exponential Functions/1 - Introduction to Exponential Functions.md

 All exponential functions have a **horizontal asymptote**, which is a horizontal line that the function approaches, but does not cross.
 This asymptote exists because $0 = b^x$ does not have a solution for any value of $b$.

 All exponential functions also have only one $y$-intercept.

+All exponential functions are either increasing or decreasing or increasing functions, meaning it is either continuously growing (increasing) or continuously decaying (decreasing).

+Give a two possible equations for each of the following exponential functions, given its description.

+1. The base is 2, the y-intercept is $(0, 4)$, and the horizontal asymptote is $f(x) = 3$.

+2. The base is 3, the y-intercept is $(0, 0)$, and the horizontal asymptote is $f(x) = -2$.

 ### Solving Exponential Equations